nevinsm/dockerized-webdev-services/README.md

 ## Prerequisites

-Linux / Unix host
-Docker must be installed and configured on the system
+Linux / Unix host, and Docker must be installed and configured on the system

 ## Installation